-This section lists new and changed features of the LVM logical volume manager that are included with the initial and subsequent releases of Red Hat Enterprise Linux 6.
+This section lists new and changed features of the LVM logical volume manager that are included with the release of Red Hat Enterprise Linux 5.6 and Red Hat Enterprise Linux 5.7.

 1.1.1.
-New and Changed Features for Red Hat Enterprise Linux 6.0
+New and Changed Features for Red Hat Enterprise Linux 5.6

-Red Hat Enterprise Linux 6.0 includes the following documentation and feature updates and changes.
+Red Hat Enterprise Linux 5.6 includes the following documentation and feature updates and changes.